-In two previous posts I showed that the growth of the Presbyterian denomination in Wales came from a sequence of revivals that gave it a high conversion rate.
-Consequently its subsequent decline was due to a drop in its conversion rate resulting from the demise of revivals [1,2].
-As the growth and decline of this denomination is typical of all the major pre-1900 denominations in the UK, I have put forward two complementary theses:
+In two previous posts, I showed that the growth of the Presbyterian denomination in Wales came from a sequence of revivals that gave it a high conversion rate.
+Consequently, its subsequent decline was due to a drop in its conversion rate resulting from the demise of revivals [1,2].
+As the growth and decline of this denomination are typical of all the major pre-1900 denominations in the UK, I have put forward two complementary theses:

-- The growth of the church in the UK from mid 1730s to 1870s was due primarily to revivals giving a large number of conversions.
+- The growth of the church in the UK from the mid-1730s to the 1870s was due primarily to revivals giving a large number of conversions.

 A key graph is reproduced from to illustrate these theses, figure 1.
-The graph shows the growth of the church as a percentageof the total population up to the 1870s, together with the various Welsh revivals that drove that growth.
+The graph shows the growth of the church as a percentage of the total population up to the 1870s, together with the various Welsh revivals that drove that growth.
 Percentage growth indicates the presence of conversion over and above the retention of the children of church members regardless of the birth rate.
-After the 1870s there is decline with only one major revival left in 1904/5.
+After the 1870s, there is a decline, with only one major revival left in 1904/5.
 The pattern of membership percentage in figure 1 is typical of most pre-1900 denominations, where data is known, hence the establishment of the two theses across all such churches.

-Thus the hypotheses that revivals cause high conversions, which in turn gives growth, is established with the end of revivals leading to the downturn.
+Thus the hypothesis that revivals cause high conversions, which in turn gives growth, is established with the end of revivals leading to the downturn.
 I will implicitly assume in what follows that the past revivals were a work of God.
-I appreciate not everyone holds this view and propose other explanations.
+I appreciate not everyone holds this view, but instead, they propose other explanations.
 These issues are dealt with in a separate post .

-Likewise as all denominations grew through the 19thcentury their structures became more formalised.
-This resulted in the churches having to put more effort into servicing their infrastructures at the expense of mission.
-This could have distracted churches from pursuing revival, which is much messier.
-Additionally it put more power in the hands of a small number of leading ministers and seminary teachers, which would make it easier for a different ideology to take hold in the churches, perhaps one hostile to revival.
+Likewise, as all denominations grew through the 19th century, their structures became more formalised.
+This resulted in the churches having to put more effort into servicing their infrastructures at the expense of missions.
+This practice could have distracted churches from pursuing revival, which is much messier.
+Additionally, it put more power in the hands of a small number of leading ministers and seminary teachers, which would make it easier for a different ideology to take hold in the churches, perhaps one hostile to revival.